TRICERA-energy/httpcontrol-panel/README.md

 ## Description

-This panel plugin allows to publish data to a mqtt broker.
+This panel plugin allows to post data to a HTTP grafana backend API.
 It is possible to define multiple groups with multiple controllers of type [Button](#button), [Switch](#switch), [Text Input](#text-input) and [Slider](#slider).